 Stop for a moment to think about all the messages you receive (digital display on some device, email, text message or other) that entails an AI or other automated system forwarding data (mildly interpreted at best) directly to you.

-It will be more than you think, until you think about it.
+It will be much more than you think, until you think about it.

 There is nothing wrong with this because the AI is in passive mode – simply gathering facts.
 No danger of Alexa or Siri ordering a pizza without being told to do so, or so we are informed…

 The next advance is to program the AI in such a way that not only does it gather data (either directly through modified sensory input, or indirectly by humans inputting the data), but it interprets the data and offers unique recommendations.
 As I write this diatribe, all those AI recommendations are still based on a wide range of algorithmic possibilities all created by humans – the AI simply processes the data faster and can assess more of those recommendations in various scenarios than humans.

 No matter what – though – the AI still makes recommendations of future action that are wholly based on a range of options preset by human programmers.

 Not only that, but AIs generally are not permitted (by any human that has half a brain) to make decisions that involve action unless that action has already been planned and reviewed by humans as well.
 Letting an AI auto-shutdown a dangerous problem in a nuclear plant is still based on human decision-making scenarios.

 The great risk is when – at some point in the future – AI use is widespread and not under the careful and constant supervision of intelligent and discerning humans.
 The great risk is when humans abdicate responsibility and allow AI not only to gather, interpret and make decisions based on known options, but permit AI to make decisions which may not be found on a carefully preset and human-programmed decision tree.